ls1intum/tum-apply/docs/docs/applicants/applying.md

 1. **Navigate to Available Positions**
    - Log into the TUMApply Doctoral Portal using your credentials
-   - Go to the "Doctoral Applications" section
+   - Go to the "Find Positions" section
    - Browse available positions filtered by your academic background and research interests

 2. **Select Your Position**